 The most immediate case would be when you have noticed you made a mistake in your work.
 Maybe you didn’t count the stitches right and your project ended up wider or narrower than you expected.

-It’s possible that you missed a stitch somewhere and now the design or the lacework of the crochet fabric is not working out the way it supposed to.
-The worst one that happens to me was with one of my blanket designs and, as you can imagine, a crocheted blanket has a lot of stitches! :O
+It’s possible that you missed a stitch somewhere and now the design or the filet crochet fabric is not working out the way it supposed to.
+The worst one that happens to me was with one of my blanket designs and I had to frog the whole project.
+As you can imagine, a crocheted blanket has a lot of stitches! :O

 Frog to finish a project